 In addition, this web-based email has 70 language translations and supports third party plugins.

 Scalix is a Linux email server that is compatible with enterprise level email clients.
-It offers ample features such as calendar service allowing synchronized calendar access for all team members, supports Linux, Windows, and MAC computers, Blackberry, and other mobile devices.
+It offers ample features such as calendar service allowing synchronized calendar access for all team members, supports Linux, Windows, and MAC computers, Blackberry, and other mobile app marketing devices.
 Scalix is available in community version for free and commercial (supported) version.

 Communication plays an essential role in today’s modern and busy world.
 But with so many options available, choosing the best open source email server is not easy.